The Texas Chain Saw Massacre

 Trespassers will be eaten

 The film’s plot was simple: a group of sadistic, grave-robbing cannibals torture, kill and eat trespassers.
-To add a little flesh to these bones: the film is described on the website Rotten Tomatoes as being about a group of hippies who travel to an old farmhouse, where they discover crazed, murderous wielding outcasts living next door.
-The group is then attacked one by one by a man in a mask made of human skin — Leatherface — a chainsaw.
+To add a little flesh to these bones: the film is described on the website Rotten Tomatoes as being about a group of hippies who travel to an old farmhouse, where they discover crazed, murderous outcasts living next door.
+The group is then attacked one by one by a man in a mask made of human skin — Leatherface — wielding a chainsaw.

 Stunning Success